WHAT IS PACKRAFTING?

 There are many different models and designs to choose from: From ultra light packrafts to fully equipped whitewater packrafts with a spraydeck and thigh straps to 2 person packrafts.
 Do you need or want a packraft with a cargo fly (a zip that allows to store your gear inside the tubes of the packraft).
 Alpacka packrafts also come in different sizes (from Small to XL) so you can be sure to get a good fit, be sure to read packraft size & fit before you buy a packraft!

-Some packrafts models are available in different configurations: open boat, self bailer (holes in the floor let water flow out again), spray deck, removable spraydeck and cruiser deck (closes around your waist with velcro and can be fully rolled up to one side).
+Some packrafts models are available in different configurations: open boat, self bailer (holes in the floor let water flow out again), spray deck or removable spraydeck.
 With the wide range of options, every packrafter will find the perfect packraft for his individual needs!

 If in doubt, contact us, we are happy to assist with advice and talk packrafting.

 White Water Packraft Alpacka Gnarwhal.
-Photo Caj Koskinen.
+Photo Caj Koskinen, paddler Katja Koskinen (Packraft Europe Customer Service Team Finland).

 Test a Packraft for yourself.